immobiliare/Glider/Documentation/Transports.md

 ### AsyncTransport

-`AsyncTransport` is a transport specifically made for asynchrouns request.
+`AsyncTransport` is a transport specifically made for asynchronous requests.
-It store logs locally in a temporary (in-memory) SQLite3 database; once a specified amount of messages are collected it allows to send them via a network request.
+It stores logs locally in a temporary (in-memory) SQLite3 database; once a specified amount of messages are collected it allows to send them via a network request.

 > **Note**
-> Typically you don't need to use `AsyncTransport` as is.
+> Typically, you don't need to use `AsyncTransport` as is.
 It powers the `HTTPTransport` transport service.

 ```swift
 let config = AsyncTransport.Configuration {